From Static Designs to Dynamic Experiences

 Nielsen Norman Group: GenUI Explained

-The UX experts at the Nielsen Norman Group explain the concept of Generative UI and why it represents a paradigm shift in interface design.
+The UX experts at the Nielsen Norman Group explain the concept of Generative UI and why it marks a paradigm shift in interface design.

-Kate Moran and Sarah Gibbons discuss how AI generates personalised interfaces in real-time.
-The video explains the differences between traditional UI design and the GenUI approach – essential knowledge for UX designers and developers.
+Kate Moran and Sarah Gibbons discuss how AI generates personalised interfaces in real time.
+The video explains how traditional UI design differs from the GenUI approach: essential knowledge for UX designers and developers.

 Google A2UI: Technical Deep Dive

-This tutorial shows Google's A2UI protocol in action.
-From the JSON structure to concrete implementation examples.
+This tutorial shows Google's A2UI protocol in action, from the JSON structure through to concrete implementation examples.

-The video demonstrates the integration of A2UI into various frameworks.
-Particularly relevant are the sections on security architecture and the component registry pattern, which we will revisit later in the TYPO3 integration.
+The video demonstrates how A2UI integrates with various frameworks.
+The sections on security architecture and the component registry pattern are especially relevant, and we will revisit them later in the TYPO3 integration.

 The Efficiency Problem: Text-Based Agents Fail